ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/EMMC_BACKUP.md

 To perform a backup follow these steps:

 1. Use the original app version 2.39 and stop the booting process by holding key 's' (or use any custom firmware update that has the UART enabled)
-2. Insert a USB disk (FAT32 formated) with the file [backup.scr](../extra-stuff/emmc/backup.scr) on it for complete emmc backup.
+2. Insert a USB disk (FAT32 formatted) with the file [backup.scr](../extra-stuff/emmc/backup.scr) on it for complete emmc backup.
 If you need to backup just the system partitions use the file [sbackup.scr](../extra-stuff/emmc/sbackup.scr) instead.
 3. From the uboot shell enter the following:

 ```sh